 IPTV Technology:

 The technology, the actual act of relaying television material through an internet protocol, is not illegal per se.
-It is simply a method of sharing since any website has video.
+It is a method of sharing, since any website can host video.

 The License of the Content:

-The legality of a given IPTV service rests solely on the fact that the business that provides the service has gotten the rights to stream the channel and the movies it offers in the most legitimate way.
+The legality of a given IPTV service rests solely on whether the business providing it has obtained the rights to stream the channel and the movies it offers most legitimately.

-Therefore, it is not about the legality of IPTV but the licensing and permission of the provider to carry out the business in the UAE.
+Therefore, it is not about IPTV’s legality, but about the provider’s licensing and permission to conduct business in the UAE.

-The third hypothesis is the reason for the lack of an easy yes or no answer.
+The third hypothesis explains the lack of a clear yes-or-no answer.

-The presence of the two fundamentally different types of IPTV services that are being utilized in the market implies that there can be no single answer.
+The presence of two fundamentally different types of IPTV services utilised in the market implies there can be no single answer.
 One of them is a full-fledged, legal license, and the other is operating within the law.
 The trick to being safe is knowing how to tell the difference between them.

 Comparison of 2 Sides of IPTV.